coder3101/protols/README.md

 The `[config]` section contains stable settings that should generally remain unchanged.

 - `include_paths`: Directories to search for `.proto` files.
 Absolute or relative to LSP workspace root.
-Worspace root is already included in include_paths
+Workspace root is already included in include_paths.
+This can also be specified via command line arguments using the `--include-paths` flag.

 #### Path Configuration